Vector04/tudelft-thesis-template/template/sections/1introduction.typ

 #wrap-content(
   fig,
   [For smaller figures, it is also possible wrap them within text.
-For example, @fig:small-image. #lorem(65)],
+For example, @fig:small-image.
+Below, a small table can be found.
+Note the alignment of the decimal columns achieved via the `zero` package. \ #lorem(60)],
   alignment: top + right,
 )

 #[

   // For numberical tables, I recommend using zero to format columns